A reading

 Voice

 Conversational and propulsive.
 She builds arguments through interviews, site visits, and firsthand observation rather than abstract critique.
 Her prose moves fast, often breathless, stacking evidence and linked examples to make a case: Calgary doesn't know good taste, so watch what happens when its talent leaves.
-She name-drops extensively — Travis Taddeo, Feist, Tim Okamura, House of Dangerkat — to trace how art succeeds by abandoning the city, then returns as international validation.
-Blog posts are looser and more personal: travel notes from Nigeria, festival dispatches, short bursts of enthusiasm.
-Magazine pieces are tightly reported, featuring interviews about hustle and the gap between local support and global recognition.
+She name-drops extensively — Travis Taddeo, Feist, Tim Okamura, House of Dangerkat, Ben Rankel — to trace how art succeeds by abandoning the city, then returns as international validation.
+Blog posts are looser and more personal: travel notes from Nigeria, festival dispatches, short bursts of enthusiasm, and the occasional one-image cultural shrug.
+Magazine pieces are tightly reported, anchored by long interviews about hustle and the gap between local support and global recognition.

 Topic mix

-Magazine posts cluster around art, film, and product culture: fashion design, sneaker collecting, film reviews, video-game hardware, street art.
-Blog posts lean harder into music discovery — Buraka Som Sistema's Kuduro, Ghislain Poirier's lazerbass, Moby's introspective turn — and cultural tourism.
-A notable thread: Nigeria appears twice (D'Banj's reality TV, personal travel essay).
-Fashion and streetwear show up across both formats.
-She treats the Nintendo DSi and Kanye West sneakers with the same seriousness as gallery openings.
+Magazine posts cluster around art, film, and product culture: fashion design, sneaker collecting, film reviews, video-game hardware, street art, indie cartooning.
+Blog posts lean harder into music discovery — Maxwell's Black Summer Nights, Buraka Som Sistema's Kuduro, Ghislain Poirier's lazerbass, Moby's introspective Wait For Me, Francis Cheer's heartbreak guitar — and into cultural tourism.
+A notable thread: Nigeria appears twice (D'Banj's reality TV, the long Lagos travel essay).
+Fashion, streetwear, and online publishing (h(y)r Collective, Ryan Willms) show up across both formats.
+She treats the Nintendo DSi, DJ Hero, and Kanye's Air Yeezys with the same seriousness as gallery openings, Shambhala mixtapes, and Vodafone ads from South Africa.

 Evolution